Improving User Interface Generation Models from Designer Feedback: Evaluation

 \subsubsection{Results}

 Figure \ref{fig:eloscores_comparison} shows the results of our evaluation.
 Among the tested models, Qwen3-Coder finetuned with our sketch reward model performed the best, while the base Qwen2.5-Coder 3B model performed the worst.
-The additional base models included in this experiment performed roughly as we expected, where Qwen2.5-Coder 3B performed worse than its 32B counterpart and the newer Qwen3-Coder performed better.
-Although the base Qwen3-Coder has roughly the same number of parameters (30B), it significantly outperformed the best-performing model from the feedback study, Qwen2.5-Coder + Sketch.
+The additional base models included in this experiment performed roughly as we expected, where Qwen2.5-Coder 3B performed worse than its 32B counterpart by a statistically significant margin and the newer Qwen3-Coder performed better by a statistically significant margin.
+Although the base Qwen3-Coder has roughly the same number of parameters (30B), it significantly outperformed the best-performing model from the feedback fine-tuning evaluation, Qwen2.5-Coder + Sketch.
 The Qwen3 technical report documents a wide range of improvements to model architecture, training data, and training techniques~\cite{yang2025qwen3}.
 For example, one improvement is that Qwen3 models were trained on roughly double (36 trillion tokens~\cite{yang2025qwen3}) the amount of overall data as Qwen2.5 models (18 trillion tokens~\cite{hui2024qwen2}).
 This observation suggests that strategies for improving the general performance of LLMs can also lead to improvements in specific domains, like UI generation.

-Nevertheless, we showed that our reward model trained with only 181 feedback samples consistently improved all tested base models.
-Notably, the best-performing Qwen3-Coder + Sketch model generated UI designs that were preferred over those from GPT-5, a proprietary LLM which has been estimated to be several orders of magnitude larger~\cite{albergotti2023smallmodels}.
+Nevertheless, we showed that our reward model trained with only 181 feedback samples consistently improved all tested base models by a statistically significant amount.
+Notably, the best-performing Qwen3-Coder + Sketch model generated UI designs that were significantly preferred by judges over those from GPT-5, a proprietary LLM which has been estimated to be several orders of magnitude larger~\cite{albergotti2023smallmodels}.
 This suggests that design expertise and specialized fine-tuning can greatly improve the efficiency of learning UI generation.

+\begin{shaded} Our results show that fine-tuning with our sketch reward model consistently led to improvements in UI generation capabilities for all tested baselines, suggesting generalizability.
+We also show that a small amount of high-quality expert feedback can efficiently enable smaller models to outperform larger proprietary LLMs in UI generation. \end{shaded}